Requests We Do and Don’t Handle

 In general, we do not help people find jobs, housing or financial assistance.
 NDALC does not have money for people to help pay bills.
 NDALC also does not represent people in hearings related to payment of bills or rent or mortgages.
 We do provide legal help to eliminate barriers in employment and housing.
 However, we do not provide non-legal case management or other social services.
 If you are seeking non-legal case management or social services, we recommend that you contact your local Center for Independent Living (CIL).
 (Southern Nevada CIL or Northern Nevada CIL) A CIL is a community-based organization run by and for people with disabilities that offers services and support for people with disabilities.

-If you need help with a case we don’t handle, please visit our Helpful Referrals page to find an attorney or legal services provider who can help you.
+If you need help with a case we don’t handle, please visit our Links page to find a services provider who can help you.
 If you are unsure what type of case you have, feel free to contact us so we can determine if we can help you.